 These exercises are designed to burn massive amounts of calories and stubborn fat.
 ‘Interval training” is designed to give you a short burst of intense exercise and then short “break exercises” to keep your body moving like marching in place.

-Before getting into the workout, it’s worth noting that you should consult with a medical professional to see if you are physically-demanding types of exercises.
+Before getting into the workout, it’s worth noting that you should consult with a medical professional to see if you are healthy enough to do these physically-demanding types of exercises.
 We don’t recommend random morning HIIT sessions.

 You should start each HIIT workout with a short warm up to get your blood circulation going.